Daniel J. Frey

 Given lip service by most.

-The darkness of the world is taken upon the backs but by a few.
+The darkness of the world is borne by a few.

 As Mark Twain said, "Wages of doing what is right versus what is wrong is the same."